Bell Island (Newfoundland and Labrador): Bell Island Boom

 On Sunday, April 2, 1978, a huge bang was heard at Bell Island just before noon.
 The bang was so loud that people reported hearing it as far as 100 km away.
 The blast sent a shock wave that shook buildings on the island and killed some animals.
-The energy release was so powerful that the Vela satellites (which the Americans used to detect nuclear tests by other powers) noticed the phenomenon, now known as the Bell Island Boom.
+The energy release was so powerful that the Vela satellites (which the US government used to detect nuclear tests by other powers) noticed the phenomenon, now known as the Bell Island Boom.

 There were multiple reports of damaged electrical wiring and destroyed electrical appliances.
 The epicentre was around the Bickford family farm in the hamlet of Bickfordville, near Lance Cove.
 They claimed to have seen a gigantic bluish flame and both their television set and fuse box had exploded.
 The chicken coop was completely destroyed and all the chickens had died.
-Neighbours soon discovered three large pits in the snow behind the farm, which were considered "epicentre".
+Neighbours soon discovered three large pits in the snow behind the farm, which were considered to be the epicentre.
 The son who was cycling nearby at that time also stated that he saw two luminous spheres flying by.

 All sorts of hypotheses about the cause quickly emerged, from rational explanation attempts to conspiracy theories.
-In general, based on the evidence, it is assumed that it was a superbolt.
-That is a very rare type of lightning that is extremely powerful.
-It only occurs once in every two million lightning strikes and, moreover, usually occurs high in the atmosphere or above the ocean.
+In general, based on the evidence, it is assumed that it was a superbolt, a rare and very powerful type of lightning occurring only about once per two million lightning strikes or so, normally high in the atmosphere or above the ocean.
 This was also the conclusion of two scientists at the Los Alamos Scientific Laboratory who detected "superbolts" using data from the Vela satellites and therefore conducted an on-site investigation shortly after the incident.
 Based on the testimony of the luminous spheres there are often also references to ball lightning, an even rarer lightning phenomenon that has not yet been scientifically explained, though skeptics note that eyewitness statements are notoriously unreliable.

-However, some people did not believe the these theories and all kinds of speculation arose, ranging from a failed secret test by the Americans or the Soviets, possibly from a EMP weapon or a weather modification attempt, up to and including alien UFOs.
+However, some people did not believe these theories and all kinds of speculation arose, ranging from a failed secret test by the US or the Soviets, possibly from an EMP weapon or a weather modification attempt, up to and including alien UFOs.